 Fernando is an Assistant Professor in the Department of Civil, Construction, and Environmental Engineering at North Carolina State University.
 For over 10 years, he has used computational modeling to explore air pollution, climate change, and environmental policy.
 His research focuses on developing tools to simulate interactions between environmental and human systems.

 Steven is the Regional Director, Fire and Aviation with the USDA Forest Service, Region 9.
 Steven has feet firmly planted in both fire camps (suppression and prescribed fire) and is qualified as and ICT2, OSC2 and an RXB1.
 He is committed to preparing the next generation of land/fire managers and regularly travels to teach NWCG classes and is currently serving as an Adjunct Instructor for the University of Florida.

 Miranda is a research scientist with the Northern Research Station who studies land use, combining ecological and social science.
 Her current research focuses on residential development and implications for wildfire management and forest cover, including mapping the growth of the wildland-urban interface (WUI) over time, examining community recovery and adaptation after wildfire, and studying the effects of forest conservation and residential development policies.

-Gary started as the Southeastern Regional Coordinator for the Cohesive Fire Strategy after a 31-year career with the NC Forest Service.
-Gary has served as a County and District Ranger, Fire Dept Training Specialist, and Wildfire Mitigation Specialist/Firewise Coordinator.
-Gary is a Cadre member of the National Association of State Forester’s Complex Incident Management Course and serves as Co-Chair of the NC All Hazards Incident Management Team – Credentialing and Qualifications Committee.
+Gary is the Southeastern Regional Coordinator for the National Cohesive Wildland Fire Management Strategy after a 31-year career with the NC Forest Service.
+Gary has served as County and District Ranger, Fire Dept Training Specialist, and Wildfire Mitigation Specialist/Firewise Coordinator.
+Gary also has 25 years in the volunteer fire service as a NC Fire & Rescue Commission Level II Certified Firefighter.